Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: The Model

 The Lagrangian of the model can be written as:

 where $B^{\mu\nu}$ represents the Abelian strength field of $U(1)_{Y}$ and $W^{\mu\nu}=W^{\mu\nu a}\frac{\tau^{a}}{2}$ is the non-Abelian strength field of $SU(2)_{L}$.
-The lagrangian mass of the vector field $\tilde{m}$ will be corrected after the Higgs boson acquires its vacuum expectation value, due to the interaction terms between the Higgs field and the vector field present in the potential.
-We will call $m$ the physical mass of the vector boson.
+The lagrangian mass of the vector field $m_{V}$ will be corrected after the Higgs boson acquires its vacuum expectation value, due to the interaction terms between the Higgs field and the vector field present in the potential.
+We will call $M_V$ the physical mass of the vector boson.

 Notice that the last two terms of Lagrangian \eqref{Lag1} describe non-minimal interactions between the new vector field and the gauge bosons.
 The appearance of this non-minimal dimension 4 terms is a special feature of having introduced a vector doublet.
 Similar non-minimal interactions in the scalar and fermion cases happen to be higher dimensional.
-In order to avoid a direct photon interaction with $V_{\mu}^{0}$, the otherwise arbitrary constants $\kappa_1$ and $\kappa_2$ have to be equal (where $\kappa_1$ and $\kappa_2$ are parameters analogous to couplings in the context of leptoquark vector models).
-For the purpose of comparing, we work with two values of $\kappa=\kappa_1=\kappa_2$: $\kappa=0$ and $\kappa=1$.
+In order to avoid a direct photon interaction with $V_{\mu}^{0}$, the otherwise arbitrary constants $\kappa_1$ and $\kappa_2$ have to be equal.
+For comparison purposes, we work with two values of $\kappa=\kappa_1=\kappa_2$: $\kappa=0$ and $\kappa=1$.
 The last value coincides with the choice made in \cite{Saez:2018off}.
-This model is a simple extension that can also explain the mass of neutrinos, which are not included in the SM.

 Another important sector of the Lagrangian is the part of the potential which describes the interaction between the Higgs field and our massive vector doublet.
-Of course, the coupling constant that regulates the interactions between the Higgs field and the new vector field are free parameters.
+Of course, the coupling constants that regulate the interactions between the Higgs field and the new vector field are free parameters.
 However, there is no reason to think that an important hierarchy arises among these couplings.
 Consequently, and for the sake of simplicity, we will take the assumption that all of them are of the same order $\lambda_2 \approx\lambda_3\approx\lambda_4\approx\lambda$.
 In this way, $\lambda$ will be the only constant regulating the Higgs portal.
 After the electroweak symmetry breaking, the physical mass of $V_{\mu}$ ($M_V$) receives contributions from the Proca term ($+m_V^{2}V_{\nu}^{\dagger} V^{\nu}$) but also from the interactions with the Higgs field.

 Finally, the $V_{\mu}$ quartic self-interactions will not contribute significantly to the SE since this phenomenon is dominated by interactions mediated by particles much lighter than $V_{\mu}$, like the electroweak gauge bosons and the Higgs boson.
 Consequently, we can set $\alpha_2=\alpha_3=0$.